 Need more information?

-If you require more information about this news item, SuperGen or other aspects of the projects Integral Powertrain Ltd deliver, please contact us.
+Unfortunately the only way to acquire the paper was by attending the actual conference.
+However if you require more information about this news item, SuperGen or other aspects of the projects Integral Powertrain Ltd deliver, please contact us.